WellthCare

 A Strategic Edge: How WellthCare Can Help Pre-Medicare Retirees

-Beyond traditional insurance, there is a new category of benefit system designed specifically to lower health costs and build wealth-perfect for the pre-Medicare gap.
+But there's also a newer kind of benefit system: one that lowers health costs and builds wealth.
+Perfect for this gap.
 WellthCare is a Health-to-Wealth Operating System that pays you back for taking preventive health actions.
 It works alongside any major medical plan you choose (COBRA, ACA, etc.) and gets used first, before you ever touch your deductible or co-pay.

 Here's how WellthCare creates value during the pre-Medicare years: